ionbus/ionbus_fast_persist/readme.md

   process_name → data), synchronized with persistent storage
 - **Special field extraction**: Automatically extracts and indexes process_name, timestamp, status, and status_int for efficient querying
+- **Parquet export**: Export all data to Hive-partitioned Parquet files for analytics and data warehousing

 ## Installation